nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 - **No synchronization or atomics**: You can’t barrier or coordinate between fragments in a pass, making reductions, scatter/gather, and other data-dependent patterns difficult or impossible.
 - **Draw-call and precision overhead**: Every neural-net operation requires binding an FBO, swapping textures, and issuing a draw call (dozens per layer) which incurs CPU overhead.
 Plus, you’re bound to 16- or 32-bit floats (via `EXT_color_buffer_float`), with no double precision or integer textures.

-Compute APIs like CUDA or OpenCL give easier and better tools to achieve the same thing.
-Here we saw how people used to do GPGPU programming using old techniques!
+Compute APIs like CUDA or OpenCL have better APIs and require substantially less host boilerplate code to achieve the same thing.
+Now go forth and never look back.
+Appreciate CUDA for all it does for you.